Baltimore riots

-Baltimore riots can refer to several incidents of civil unrest in Baltimore, Maryland's history.
+Baltimore riots can refer to several incidents of civil unrest in the history of Baltimore, Maryland, US.
 It generally refers to the Baltimore Riot of 1861 (also known as the "Pratt Street Riots"), where a mob of Confederate Southern sympathizers attacked newly raised Union state militia troops transiting through the town on April 18–19, 1861 in some of the first bloodshed of the American Civil War.